RX2Solutions/RX2Solutions.github.io/_posts/2023-6-27-4th of July Activities.md

 thumbnail: nightsky.jpg
 excerpt_separator: <!--more-->
 ---
-It's that time of year again when everyone is looking for Funny Family activities to do for the Fourth of July.
+It's that time of year again when everyone is looking for Fun Family activities for the Fourth of July.
 Well, look no further, as RX2 Solutions has highlighted some of the best events in the area!
 <!--more-->